$0.74 Earnings Per Share Expected for Brown & Brown, Inc. (NYSE:BRO) This Quarter

-Wall Street brokerages expect that Brown & Brown, Inc. (NYSE:BRO) will report earnings of $0.74 per share for the current quarter, Zacks Investment Research reports.
-Four analysts have issued estimates for Brown & Brown’s earnings, with the highest EPS estimate coming in at $0.77 and the lowest estimate coming in at $0.71.
-Brown & Brown reported earnings of $0.70 per share during the same quarter last year, which would suggest a positive year-over-year growth rate of 5.7%.
-The company is expected to report its next quarterly earnings results on Monday, April 25th.
+Brokerages predict that Brown & Brown, Inc. (NYSE:BRO – Get Rating) will announce earnings of $0.74 per share for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have issued estimates for Brown & Brown’s earnings.
+The lowest EPS estimate is $0.71 and the highest is $0.77.
+Brown & Brown reported earnings of $0.70 per share during the same quarter last year, which would indicate a positive year over year growth rate of 5.7%.
+The business is expected to announce its next earnings results on Monday, April 25th.

-According to Zacks, analysts expect that Brown & Brown will report full-year earnings of $2.32 per share for the current year, with EPS estimates ranging from $2.26 to $2.35.
-For the next financial year, analysts anticipate that the company will post earnings of $2.54 per share, with EPS estimates ranging from $2.43 to $2.60.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of analysts that that provide coverage for Brown & Brown.
+On average, analysts expect that Brown & Brown will report full-year earnings of $2.32 per share for the current year, with EPS estimates ranging from $2.26 to $2.35.
+For the next fiscal year, analysts anticipate that the business will report earnings of $2.54 per share, with EPS estimates ranging from $2.43 to $2.60.
+Zacks’ EPS averages are a mean average based on a survey of research firms that cover Brown & Brown.

-Brown & Brown (NYSE:BRO) last announced its earnings results on Monday, January 24th.
-The financial services provider reported $0.42 EPS for the quarter, beating the Zacks’ consensus estimate of $0.39 by $0.03.
-Brown & Brown had a net margin of 19.24% and a return on equity of 15.43%.
-The firm had revenue of $738.50 million for the quarter, compared to analysts’ expectations of $725.36 million.
-During the same quarter in the previous year, the business posted $0.32 EPS.
-The company’s quarterly revenue was up 15.0% on a year-over-year basis.
+Brown & Brown (NYSE:BRO – Get Rating) last posted its earnings results on Monday, January 24th.
+The financial services provider reported $0.42 earnings per share for the quarter, topping analysts’ consensus estimates of $0.39 by $0.03.
+Brown & Brown had a return on equity of 15.43% and a net margin of 19.24%.
+The firm had revenue of $738.50 million for the quarter, compared to the consensus estimate of $725.36 million.
+During the same quarter in the prior year, the business earned $0.32 EPS.
+The business’s revenue for the quarter was up 15.0% on a year-over-year basis.

+In other Brown & Brown news, Director H Palmer Proctor, Jr. acquired 2,000 shares of Brown & Brown stock in a transaction that occurred on Thursday, January 27th.
+The stock was bought at an average cost of $61.53 per share, for a total transaction of $123,060.00.
+The purchase was disclosed in a document filed with the SEC, which is accessible through this link.
+17.02% of the stock is currently owned by company insiders.

+Hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Point72 Asset Management L.P. increased its holdings in Brown & Brown by 938.0% in the 3rd quarter.
+Point72 Asset Management L.P. now owns 470,208 shares of the financial services provider’s stock worth $26,073,000 after buying an additional 424,908 shares in the last quarter.
+Cannon Global Investment Management LLC bought a new stake in shares of Brown & Brown during the 3rd quarter valued at about $3,848,000.
+Cubist Systematic Strategies LLC grew its stake in shares of Brown & Brown by 199.1% during the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 196,128 shares of the financial services provider’s stock valued at $10,875,000 after purchasing an additional 130,562 shares during the period.
+Metropolitan Life Insurance Co NY grew its stake in shares of Brown & Brown by 112,085.0% during the 2nd quarter.
+Metropolitan Life Insurance Co NY now owns 44,874 shares of the financial services provider’s stock valued at $2,385,000 after purchasing an additional 44,834 shares during the period.
+Finally, Voya Investment Management LLC lifted its position in shares of Brown & Brown by 105.9% during the 3rd quarter.
+Voya Investment Management LLC now owns 104,629 shares of the financial services provider’s stock valued at $5,801,000 after buying an additional 53,822 shares in the last quarter.
+Institutional investors own 74.02% of the company’s stock.

-The firm also recently announced a quarterly dividend, which was paid on Wednesday, February 16th.
-Shareholders of record on Friday, February 4th were given a $0.1025 dividend.
-This represents a $0.41 dividend on an annualized basis and a yield of 0.62%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, February 16th.
+Investors of record on Friday, February 4th were issued a $0.1025 dividend.
 The ex-dividend date was Thursday, February 3rd.
-Brown & Brown’s dividend payout ratio (DPR) is 19.81%.
+This represents a $0.41 annualized dividend and a yield of 0.61%.
+Brown & Brown’s payout ratio is 19.81%.

-In other Brown & Brown news, Director H Palmer Proctor, Jr. bought 2,000 shares of the firm’s stock in a transaction on Thursday, January 27th.
-The stock was acquired at an average price of $61.53 per share, with a total value of $123,060.00.
-The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-17.02% of the stock is currently owned by insiders.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in BRO.
-Allspring Global Investments Holdings LLC purchased a new stake in shares of Brown & Brown during the 4th quarter valued at about $449,898,000.
-Geode Capital Management LLC increased its position in shares of Brown & Brown by 41.0% during the 3rd quarter.
-Geode Capital Management LLC now owns 4,468,048 shares of the financial services provider’s stock valued at $247,307,000 after purchasing an additional 1,299,653 shares during the last quarter.
-Invesco Ltd. increased its position in shares of Brown & Brown by 145.5% during the 3rd quarter.
-Invesco Ltd. now owns 2,130,779 shares of the financial services provider’s stock valued at $118,152,000 after purchasing an additional 1,262,929 shares during the last quarter.
-Balyasny Asset Management LLC increased its holdings in Brown & Brown by 230.0% in the 2nd quarter.
-Balyasny Asset Management LLC now owns 1,210,103 shares of the financial services provider’s stock worth $64,305,000 after acquiring an additional 843,401 shares in the last quarter.
-Finally, State Street Corp increased its holdings in Brown & Brown by 6.9% in the 2nd quarter.
-State Street Corp now owns 9,850,805 shares of the financial services provider’s stock worth $523,472,000 after acquiring an additional 637,198 shares in the last quarter.
-74.02% of the stock is owned by hedge funds and other institutional investors.

 Brown & Brown, Inc is an insurance agency, wholesale brokerage, insurance program and service organization.
 It engages in the provision of insurance brokerage services and casualty insurance underwriting services.
 It operates through the following segments: Retail, National Programs, Wholesale Brokerage, and Services.